DinoChiesa/Apigee-Csv-Shredder/Readme.md

 ## Two classes

-* *com.dinochiesa.edgecallouts.CsvShredder* - reads the ambient request or response message, parse the CSV, serialize as a Java map, and also as a json object.
+* *com.google.apigee.callouts.CsvShredder* - reads the ambient request or response message, parse the CSV, serialize as a Java map, and also as a json object.

-* *com.dinochiesa.edgecallouts.MapExtractor* - extract a value from a context variable that contains a Java map.
+* *com.google.apigee.callouts.MapExtractor* - extract a value from a context variable that contains a Java map.

 See the example bundle for configuration.